Romanian Ombudsman: Appointment procedure

 According to art.
 58 par.
 (1) and Art.
 65 lit. i) from the Romanian Constitution, the People's Advocate is appointed in the joint sitting of the two Chambers of Parliament for a term of 5 years for the defense of fundamental rights and freedoms of individuals, with the possibility of renewing the mandate only once.
 During his term of office, the People's Advocate cannot perform any other public or private function, except that of teaching staff in higher education.
 The People's Advocate may address any natural person regardless of citizenship, age, gender, ethnicity, political or religious affiliation, when considered to be in violation of his rights and freedoms by a public administration body through an unlawful administrative act or fact.

-The ombudsman is not allowed to hold any other public or private function, aside from teaching in a tertiary education institution.
 The ombudsman is aided by a number of assistants (adjuncţi) specialized in legal domains such as women's rights, minority rights, children's rights, police issues, property, industrial relations, and taxation.

-The Ombudsman exercises his functions either ex officio or at the request of the persons concerned.
+The Ombudsman exercises their functions either ex officio or at the request of the persons concerned.
 For the work to be effective, the constitution obliges public authorities to provide the necessary support.
 The People's Advocate is only responding to Parliament, being required to report to him.
 In these reports, the lawyer of the people can also make recommendations about legislation or taking measures to protect public freedoms.

 The principle of the independence of the People's Advocate against any public authority is enshrined.
 Also, in the organic law it is stated that in the exercise of its attributions, the People's Advocate does not substitute for the public authorities.
 In other words, no one can oblige the People's Advocate to obey his instructions or provisions.

 As for the People's Advocate Deputy, they are organized in different fields of activity.
 According to law no. 35/1997, the 5 fields of specialization of the Deputy People's Advocates are: